niklasdie/DynamicIslandForAndroid/README.md

 # DynamicIslandForAndroid
-Recreating the Dynamic Island from the iPhone 14 Pro lineup
+Recreating the Dynamic Island from the iPhone 14 Pro lineup.

 Feel free to contribute to this project.